byu-transpolab/ceen565/docs/01-intro.md

 Transportation planning therefore must be concerned with both the supply of infrastructure and the demand for travel.
-For the most part, economists consider travel a **derived demand**, which means people only go to the hassle of travelling somewhere if they have some other reason to be there.
+For the most part, economists consider travel a **derived demand**, which means people only go to the hassle of traveling somewhere if they have some other reason to be there.
 No one typically just drives around (with the possible exception of teenagers on a weekend night); they are going to work, or school, or a social engagement, or *something*.